fioprotocol/fips/fip-4.md

 type: Functionality
 author: Ed Rotthoff <ed@dapix.io>
 created: 2020-04-16
-updated:
+updated: 2020-04-30
 ---

 ## Abstract
 This FIP implements the following:
+* Adds new API end point and contract action to remove selected pub addresses.
-* Adds new API end point and contract action for remove pub address.
+* Adds new API end point and contract action to remove all pub addresses.

 ## Motivation
 Presently the FIO API does not provide any way for a user to remove public address mappings for a user: